dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 - `coverage`: opposite to `speed`, this mode prioritizes accuracy by sacrificing speed.
 - `balance`: As the name suggests, this mode offers the best of the two modes, achieving a good combination of the two extremes.

+When using the [JavaScript edition](https://www.dynamsoft.com/barcode-reader/programming/javascript/), the `RuntimeSettings` can be updated to any one of the three templates directly instead of having to update each `RuntimeSetting` individually.
+Please check out the corresponding [documentation](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeReader.html?ver=latest#updateruntimesettings) for more info. *Please note  that updating the runtime settings using a preset template like this is currently only supported by the JavaScript edition.*

 Please refer to the following breakdown the difference in the individual `RuntimeSettings` between the three modes, as well as the default settings

 | Parameter | `speed` | `balance` | `coverage` | `default` |